-Read on for a very brief history about me!
+Read on for a very brief history of me!

-To support local talent, Michelle (my wife) and I go along to the gigs of Sean Needham (and Darren Bowler his bassist).
-Check out the Sean Needham’s page and Darren Bowler’s page to go to their sites.
-I’ve ended up mastering CD’s of Sean’s gigs (he’s 2 live CD’s so far).
+Michelle (my wife) and I used to go along to the gigs of Sean Needham (and Darren Bowler, his bassist).
+Check out Sean Needham’s page.
+I’ve mastered CDs of Sean’s gigs (he’s two live CDs so far).
 If you’d like a copy of the gigs, contact Sean at his website.
-Sean has also released an album in 2004 (16th April to be precise) called “Loosely Based on a True Story” which is available in most good record shops.
+Sean also released an album in 2004 (16th April, to be precise) called “Loosely Based on a True Story”, which is available in most good record shops and at his site.

 Now we support our children, who gig regularly in various pubs and Easter parades.
 They have also written a song called “Small School, Big Heart” for their school.
 They recently professionally recorded the song.